Ktor 3.4.0 Help

 Add dependencies

-To test a server Ktor application, you need to include the following artifacts in the build script:
+To test a Ktor server application, include the following dependencies in your build script:

 testImplementation("io.ktor:ktor-server-test-host:$ktor_version")